replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/03-collecting-configuration/assignment.md

 more instruction and support to the user installing the application.
 You'll want to use these properties on most if not all of your configuration groups and options.
-We're not going to go through the entire configuration right now, but at the end of this section we'll take a look at a robust Slackernews configuration.
+We're not going to go through the entire configuration right now, but at the end of this section we'll take a look at a robust SlackerNews configuration.

 ### Requiring Options and Providing Defaults